SteveJustin1963/tec-MORSE/README.md

-### project

-Technical Goal: Development of a Morse Code Transmitter and Receiver System with Error Tolerance and Keypad Input

-Objective: To design and implement a comprehensive Morse Code communication system capable of encoding and decoding messages while being tolerant against frequency drift, duration shift, and errors.
-The system should provide a user-friendly interface for inputting Morse Code messages via a keypad and outputting them through a TTL switch to operate a Pixie QRP-CW-2Watt transmitter connected to a magloop antenna.
-The system will also include an LED readout to display the transmitted and received Morse Code messages.

-Key Components:

-1. Pulse Duration Creation and Detection: Develop a circuit or software algorithm that can generate and detect precise pulse durations corresponding to the dots and dashes of Morse Code.

-2. Morse Encoder: Implement a module that converts alphanumeric characters into their corresponding Morse Code representations.
-This encoder should take user input from a keypad and produce the Morse Code output.

-3. Morse Decoder: Create a module capable of accurately decoding Morse Code signals received by the system, converting them back into alphanumeric characters for display.

-4. Error Tolerance: Design the system to handle frequency drift and duration shift by incorporating adaptive algorithms that can adjust pulse timings dynamically.
-Error detection and correction techniques should be employed to minimize data corruption during transmission and reception.

-5. User Interface: Develop a user-friendly interface that allows users to input Morse Code messages through a keypad.
-This interface should provide real-time feedback on the input and allow for easy editing and transmission of the messages.

-6. TTL Switch Integration: Integrate the system with a TTL switch to enable the operation of a Pixie QRP-CW-2Watt transmitter.
-The TTL switch should be capable of activating the transmitter when the Morse Code message is ready for transmission.

-7. LED Readout: Implement an LED readout that can display the transmitted and received Morse Code messages in real-time.
-The LED display should be designed to clearly indicate the dots, dashes, and spaces.

-By achieving these technical goals, the Morse Code communication system will enable reliable and efficient transmission and reception of messages, facilitating effective communication in a variety of scenarios.

-## Method
+## Morse code
-Morse code is a code where each letter of the alphabet is represented by a combination of dots and dashes.
+is a code where each letter of the alphabet is represented by a combination of dots and dashes.
 The code is named after Samuel Morse, who developed it in 1837.
 There are only a few simple rules to encoding and decoding Morse code:

 1. A dot is one unit of time.
 2. A dash is three units of time.